IntelliSOFT-Consulting/mamashub-web/README.md

 #### Using Docker

-You are able to use Docker to build images for the entire project or for the respective repos.
+Use Docker and docker-compose to build and run the images for the entire project or just for the respective repos.

 #### Build entire project

 `docker-compose up -d --build`

-This should bring up the application.
+This should bring up the following application.

-By default, the application will be exposed on port 8080
+NOTE: By default, the application will be exposed on ports 8080 and 8081

-Visiting http://{YOUR-IP-HERE}:8080 should display the Swagger UI Docs for the application.
+http://[YOUR-IP-HERE]:8081 - Web UI for the application. http://[YOUR-IP-HERE]:8080 - Swagger UI Docs for the application's API.

 #### Build the UI only